 Who We Are

-New Coyote Consulting is a people-first equity and communications consulting firm serving BIPOC-led organizations and marginalized leaders coming into their power.
+New Coyote Consulting is a people-first equity and communications consulting firm serving QTBIPOC professionals and their organizations as they come into their power.
 After beginning an equity journey, many organizations find that old ways of messaging and management don’t line up with their current vision.
 New Coyote starts and leads with equity.
 With services ranging from training to strategy to content creation, we help our clients craft and support a communications strategy that makes money while centering their principles and core values.

 Check out our website at newcoyote.com to learn more about who we are and what we do.